elunna/nerfhack-changelog/README.md

   * You cannot be weak (or worse from hunger), and you cannot be encumbered.
   * You cannot be fumbling or unaware (sleeping or paralyzed).
   * You must be able to see the monster.
   * The chance of countering goes up with your skill in the wielded weapon.
-Your dexterity can either hurt or help your chances.

 ### SAMURAI
 * Samurai start with +3 wakizashi (from DynaHack)